 Looking to the supreme Master, the church with undying faith was able to master the business until the next pastor was called, the Reverend J. T. McCord.
 The Reverend McCord served three years and six months.

 The church was without a pastor for eighteen months.
-It was during this time, under the leadership of Deacons Joseph Lewis, I. W. Williams, and Phil McNair that a tower was built onto the church.
+It was during this time, under the leadership of Deacons Joseph Lewis, I. W. Williams, and Phil McNair that a tower was built

 In 1919, the Reverend T. M. Sapp was called and served faithfully until 1926.
 After the departure of Reverend Sapp, the Reverend Dinkins was called.
 The church began to grow rapidly.
 Many converts were baptized and trustees were appointed.
 Brothers Maynard Stephens and Harlan Williams were the first trustees.